Scalable Message Passing Neural Networks: No Need for Attention in Large Graph Representation Learning: Background

 \textbf{Transformers.} The Transformer architecture~\citep{Vaswani2017AttentionIA} is characterized by its all-to-all pairwise communication between nodes via the scaled dot-product attention mechanism.
 Transformers can be seen as an MPNN on a fully-connected graph~\citep{elucidating,bronstein2021geometric}, where all nodes are within the one-hop neighborhood of each other in every layer.
 This avoids issues in capturing long-range dependencies inherent to message passing, since they are all connected.
 However, Transformers discard the locality inductive bias of the input graph.
-Given input query, key, and value matrices, $\mathbf{Q}=\mathbf{X}\mathbf{W}_{Q}$, $\mathbf{K}=\mathbf{X}\mathbf{W}_{K}$, $\mathbf{V}=\mathbf{X}\mathbf{W}_{V}\in\mathbb{R}^{N \times D}$ (where for simplicity we assume the feature dimensionality of these matrices is kept the same as the original node features, $\mathbf{X}\in\mathbb{R}^{N\times D}$), the self-attention operation in the encoder blocks computes:

-Attention is challenging to scale to large graphs due to its computational complexity of $\mathcal{O}(N^2)$ in the number of nodes.
+Given input query, key, and value matrices, $\mathbf{Q}=\mathbf{X}\mathbf{W}_{Q}$, $\mathbf{K}=\mathbf{X}\mathbf{W}_{K}$, $\mathbf{V}=\mathbf{X}\mathbf{W}_{V}\in\mathbb{R}^{N \times D}$ (where for simplicity we assume the feature dimensionality of these matrices is kept the same as the original node features, $\mathbf{X}\in\mathbb{R}^{N\times D}$), the self-attention operation in the encoder blocks computes: $\mathbf{X}^{\prime}=\textrm{softmax}(\mathbf{Q}\mathbf{K}^{T}/\sqrt{D})\mathbf{V}.$ Attention is challenging to scale to large graphs due to its computational complexity of $\mathcal{O}(N^2)$ in the number of nodes.
 Large-scale Graph Transformers typically replace this operation with linear attention to avoid GPU memory overflow.